Steve's

 walked on in the dim light thinking I would take a few shots to frighten them.

-monkeys never fear guns, and will return the day after you shoot at them.
-Baboon
+never fear guns, and will return the day after you shoot at them.
+A baboon

-troops will stay away for at least nine months after being shot at.
-I walked
+troop will stay away for at least nine months after being shot at.
+I walked on,

-on, weaving in and out of the bushes, and I was amazed at the baboons.
-They
+weaving in and out of the bushes, and I was amazed at the baboons.
+They would

-would hang over the high branches and peek at me.
-It almost seemed like
+hang over the high branches and peek at me.
+It almost seemed like they were expecting

-they were expecting something else to happen.
+something else to happen.
 And so they were.
-By
+If I had been able to see them better

-the grace of God, I was delivered.
-Just as I came up to a large bush and
+of me.
+By the grace of God, I was delivered.
+Just as I came up to a large bush,

-was thinking of taking a pot shot at the baboons, I heard a cough on the other
+and I was thinking of taking a pot shot at the baboons, I heard a cough on the

 Now,

-this, but I was suddenly filled with pure terror.
-Have you ever experienced
+but I was suddenly filled with pure terror.
+Have you ever experienced this?
+It

-this?
-It has a power to it which is beyond words, and you can almost taste
+has a power to it which is beyond words, and you can almost taste the fear in

 I